Accumulation of individual fitness or wealth as a population game: Discussion

+The present analysis rests upon other heroic and unrealistic assumptions.
 An important ingredient that is missing in the present model framework is consumption.
-Of course, what we here call depreciation can be thought of as consumption.
-However, this is a rather mechanical way of treating such an activity.
-An extension to include endogenous consumption decisions would be very valuable.
+What we here call \textquotedblleft depreciation\textquotedblright \ can of course be thought of as \textquotedblleft consumption\textquotedblright .
+Evidently, this is a rather mechanical way of treating such an activity.
+An interesting extension would therefore be to include endogenous consumption decisions made by (potentially risk averse) individuals with (some) foresight.
+And perhaps just as importantly, individual motivation may be much more complex, involving altruism or spite, inequity aversion and/or morality etc.

-To mention but one more potential extensions: endogeneity of opportunity values and their arrival rate.
-Arguably, the value and arrival rate of opportunities for economic interactions is increasing in national wealth, at any given population size.
-Such endogenous growth may turn the ergodic wealth process into a so-called explosive Markov process.
-While such generalizations may raise substantial mathematical challenges, they would be relevant for understanding real-world phenomena.
-With today's computer power, numerical simulations could give new insights and suggest conjectures that later may be proved theoretically.
+To mention but one more potential extension: endogeneity of the process that creates the opportunities.
+Arguably, both the values of opportunities and their arrival rates depend in a positive way on current and past national wealth.
+Such endogenous growth by way of positive feed-backs may turn the present ergodic wealth processes into so-called explosive processes for which it may be possible to identify stable growth paths.
+While such generalizations may raise substantial mathematical challenges, they would be highly relevant for understanding real-world phenomena and amenable to numerical computer simulations.

-To the best of our knowledge, the present model is not closely related to any model in the economics literature.
-It shares some features with some models in the search literature, such as Rubinstein and Wolinsky (1990).
-The topics of wealth and growth are of course big in economics, but the models used differ starkly from ours.
-Perhaps elaborations of the present model could help shed more light on some of the issues treated there.
-Our main contribution in this context is to provide a clear and rigorous mathematical framework, that, even in its present simple form generates wealth distributions with features discussed in the economics literature.
-We believe that even slight generalizations of the present model may enable rigorous analysis of factors that determine not only national wealth but also the wealth distribution within countries.